How to Use Mailvelope to Send Encrypted Emails

 The original meaning of the word “privacy” seems to be long forgotten.
 Going online with a mindset of browsing privately is no longer possible.
 The various communication mediums we trust to provide us with the promised security rarely stand by their promise.
 It would help if you kept in mind that whatever you share will likely be consumed by someone other than those you intend to share your stuff with.

-However, with advanced technologies like OpenPGP, we can ensure our shared content’s privacy.
-Mailvelope not just assures us of privacy but makes it practical as well.
+However, with advanced technologies like OpenPGP, we can ensure the privacy of our shared content.
+Mailvelope not only assures us of privacy but also makes it practical.
+However, if you are unsatisfied with Mailvelope, you can use other options like Protonmail, Dashlane, etc.

 Share this article